TharusiManchanayake/TharusiManchanayake/README.md

 ## 🌟 About Me

-I am an Information Systems undergraduate passionate about building meaningful digital solutions that improve everyday life.
+I am an Information Systems undergraduate at **Sabaragamuwa University, Sri Lanka**, with a strong interest in **Full Stack Development and Software Engineering**.

+I enjoy building practical, user-focused applications by combining modern frontend technologies, backend development, databases, and thoughtful UI design.

-I see the world with a creative and artistic mindset, combined with a strong interest in business and technology.
-My goal is to transform real-world problems into simple, user-friendly digital experiences.
+I am a quick learner with a strong technical foundation and good interpersonal skills, always interested in learning new technologies and turning real-world problems into simple and effective digital solutions.

-I am especially interested in:
-- 📱 Mobile App Development
+### 💡 Areas of Interest

-- 🌐 Web Development
+- 🌐 Full Stack Web Development
+- ⚙️ Backend & API Development
-- 🍲 Food & Culture inspired solutions
+- 🗄️ Database Design & Management
+- 📱 Mobile Application Development
-- 💄 Beauty & Lifestyle tech ideas
+- 🎨 User-Focused & Responsive Interfaces
-- 🏡 Interior design & quality-of-life improvement systems

-I enjoy creating applications that are not just functional, but also visually appealing and impactful.
+- 💡 Real-World Problem Solving

 ---